 Why DCA Beats Timing the Market

 Studies consistently show that even professional fund managers fail to reliably time the market over long periods.
-Missing just the 10 best trading days in a decade — which often cluster around periods of extreme volatility — can cut your returns roughly in half.
-DCA keeps you in the market consistently.
+A DALBAR study found that the average equity fund investor significantly underperformed the S&P 500 over a 30-year period — not because of fees alone, but because of behavioral mistakes: buying after markets rise (chasing performance) and selling after markets fall (panic).
+Missing just the 10 best trading days in a decade — which often cluster around periods of extreme volatility right after the worst days — can cut your returns dramatically.
+DCA keeps you invested through both the worst and best days.

 The Psychological Advantage